Abby Stein: Coming out

-In November 2015, Stein made headlines when she came out on her blog as transgender, and started physical transition.
+In November 2015, Stein made headlines when she came out on her blog as transgender and started physical transition.
 She was featured in some major media outlets, including The New York Times, the New York Post, New York Magazine, NBC, the Daily Dot, and more.
 She has also appeared on CNN, Fox News, HuffPost Live, and Vice Canada.

-Stein also appeared on a number of international TV networks, and in numerous international newspapers and magazines in over 20 different languages.
+Stein also appeared on a number of international TV networks, newspapers, and magazines in over 20 different languages.

-When Stein left her community in 2012 and came out as an atheist, her parents said that no matter Stein's choices in life, she would remain their child; however, after coming out as trans, her father told her that, "You should know that this means I might not be able to talk to you ever again."
-Since then, her parents have shunned her, and stopped talking to her altogether.
-She has also received some hate from her former community, though in an interview with Chasing News (a Fox News Short film company), Stein said that she received less hate than some people would have expected.
+When Stein left her community in 2012 and came out as an atheist, her parents said that no matter Stein's choices in life, she would remain their child.
+After coming out as trans, though, her father told her that, "You should know that this means I might not be able to talk to you ever again."
+Since then, her parents have shunned her and stopped talking to her altogether.
+She has also received some hate from her former community, but, in an interview with Chasing News (a Fox News short film company), Stein said that she received less hate than some people would have expected.
 She described her life post-transition as "better than I could have ever imagined".
+In 2020, Stein told Hadassah magazine that of her immediate family, only two of her siblings maintain contact with her.

 Stein was featured in the 2016 Showtime Documentary series, Dark Net, in episode 8, "Revolt".

 Naming Celebration/bat mitzvah

-On June 4, 2016, Stein celebrated her transition and announced her name change to Abby Chava Stein at Romemu, a Jewish Renewal synagogue in the Upper West Side neighborhood of New York City.
+On June 4, 2016, Stein celebrated her transition and announced her name change to Abby Chava Stein at Romemu, a Jewish Renewal synagogue on the Upper West Side of Manhattan.
 In an interview with The Huffington Post, she said that even though she did not believe in God, she wanted to celebrate in a synagogue:

 Publications

 Books

 Stein's first book, Becoming Eve: My Journey from Ultra Orthodox Rabbi to Transgender Woman, a memoir, was published by Seal Press (Hachette) on November 12, 2019.
 The book became a best seller.

-Becoming Eve has been translated into Dutch, and was published under the title "Eigenlijk Eva: Mijn transitie van ultraorthodoxe rabbi tot trans-vrouw" by De Geus on January 18, 2022.
+Becoming Eve has been translated into Dutch, and was published under the title Eigenlijk Eva: Mijn transitie van ultraorthodoxe rabbi tot trans-vrouw by De Geus on January 18, 2022.

 Stein's second book, Sources of Pride, an anthology of Jewish texts on "Identity, Gender, Sexuality, and Inclusivity, in Jewish Texts from the Torah to Kabbalah, Hasidic Teachings, and Contemporary Sources."
 The book will be a collection of her source sheets on Sefaria.
-It is to be published in 2023 by Ben Yehuda Press.
+It is to be published by Ben Yehuda Press, who describe the book as "Jewish views on gender and sexuality anthologized from Biblical, Talmudic, Midrashic, Rabbinic, and Chassidic sources with contemporary and personal commentary," with publication date set for September 2nd, 2025.

 Stein was profiled in, and wrote the foreword for, Peter Bussian's book of portraits, Trans New York: Photos and Stories of Transgender New Yorkers.
 In the foreword, she described her love for New York City – both while in the Hasidic community, and now living as a Queer person in New York.